 The interjection that is the face of São Paulo.
 It can be positive or negative and we can’t get enough of it.

 A synonym for the expression “are you kidding me?”.
-Used to make up for attitudes we don’t like.
+Used to make fun of attitudes we don’t like.

 “I can’t believe you did it.
-You’re taking from me, aren’t you?”
+You’re getting me off, aren’t you?”

 When you ask if someone knows a certain fact.
 Also often used at the end of sentences as a substitute for “got it?”.